 What is Bipolar II Disorder?

 Bipolar II Disorder is a mental health condition characterized by periods of depression and hypomania, which is a less severe form of mania.
-Unlike Bipolar I Disorder, which involves full-blown manic episodes, Bipolar II Disorder features hypomanic episodes that are less intense but can still significantly impact an individual’s life.
+Unlike Bipolar I Disorder, which involves full-blown manic episodes, type II bipolar disease features hypomanic episodes that are less intense but can still significantly impact an individual’s life.
 Understanding Bipolar II Disorder, including its causes, symptoms, and treatments, is crucial for effective management and improving the quality of life for those affected.
+There are also different bipolar two types that may influence how the disorder manifests in individuals.

 What is Bipolar II Disorder?